 - Calculate the value of your estate by totalling the value of your property, possessions and money and subtracting loans and mortgages.

 - Decide who should benefit from your Will.

 - Select a practising Australian lawyer to act as your professional advisor.
 This ensures that your Will is legally correct and will not be void for uncertainty.

 - Select the executor(s) and trustee(s) for your Will: solicitors, family members or friends can act as an executor(s) and/or trustee(s) of your estate.

 - Make sure all formalities are complied with in executing the Will to avoid uncertainty.
 This should also be done with the guidance of a practising Australian lawyer.

 We suggest the following wording as a guide:

 “I bequeath to the Victorian National Parks Association Inc. [ABN: 34 217 717 593] the…residue of my estate OR [insert percentage]% of my estate OR sum of $[insert specified sum].for general purposes free of all duties.
 The receipt of the treasurer, secretary or other authorised officer shall be a complete and sufficient discharge to my trustees.”

 Get in touch

-If you are considering leaving a gift in your Will, or you have already included the VNPA your Will, please get in touch so we can assist you and discuss your wishes.
+If you’re considering leaving a gift in your Will, or have already included VNPA in your Will, please get in touch so we can assist you and discuss your wishes.